 FIND YOUR WAY Historic Temple Square, located at Main Street and South Temple Street, is the point of origin for the four quadrants of the Salt Lake City street grid system.
 From Temple Square, major streets count up in increments of 100.
 State Street (100 East) is a primary artery running the full length of the valley beginning on Capitol Hill.
-Locals frequently abbreviate street names, so you'll hear 1300 South, 500 East spoken as "13th south, fifth east," Popular neighborhoods just outside downtown include the Avenues, University, Liberty Wells, 9th and 9th, 15th and 15th and Sugar House.
+Locals frequently abbreviate street names, so you'll hear 1300 South, 500 East spoken as "13th south, fifth east."
+Popular neighborhoods just outside downtown include the Avenues, University, Liberty Wells, 9th and 9th, 15th and 15th and Sugar House.
 Each district has a unique character and features local shops, theaters, restaurants and bars worth seeking out.
 (See the city map in Dining, page 16.)
 URBAN & MODERN Great vacations go hand in hand with great food.
-In 2014, Wine Enthusiast Magazine named Salt Lake City one of "America's 5 New Foodie Cities."
-Salt Lake has awardwinning microbreweries like Squatters, Uinta and Red Rock, distilleries like Sugar House and Beehive and skilled mixologists at hip downtown spaces like Eva, The Rest, Whiskey Street or actor Ty Burrell's Bar-X and Beer Bar, to pair with your dinner.
-Tony Caputo's Market and Liberty Heights Fresh offer the best in local, artisan food like Creminelli Fine Meats and Amano Artisan Chocolates.
-Evenings bring out the best cultural attractions at performing arts and music venues including Broadway at the Eccles Theater.
+Salt Lake has become a foodie destination and there's never been a more important time to support local.
+Salt Lake has award-winning microbreweries like Squatters, Uinta and Red Rock, distilleries like Sugar House and Beehive and skilled mixologists at hip downtown spaces like Eva, The Rest, Whiskey Street or actor Ty Burrell's Bar-X and Beer Bar to pair with your dinner.
+Tony Caputo's Market and Liberty Heights Fresh offer the best in local artisan food like Creminelli Fine Meats and Amano Artisan Chocolates.
+Evenings bring out the best cultural attractions at performing arts and music venues, including Broadway at the Eccles Theater.
 Award-winning productions by Ballet West, the Utah Symphony & Opera and Pioneer Theater Company provide an international flair.
 Catch national and local acts headlining downtown venues like the Urban Lounge, The Depot and The State Room and at multiple outdoor summer concert series.
 (See Dining, page 16 and Heritage & Arts, page 56.)
 ARTS & FESTIVALS Discover the anchors of Salt Lake City's art scene in Chapter 7 of this guide, then browse the several independent galleries sprinkled about downtown, including the arts, crafts and boutiques of West Pierpont Avenue and Broadway (300 South).

-Spring through fall there are downtown festivals and events almost every weekend including Living Traditions, Pioneer Farmers Market, Utah Pride Festival, Utah Arts Festival and the International Jazz Festival.
+Spring through fall in normal years, there are downtown festivals and events including Living Traditions, Downtown Farmers Market, Utah Pride Festival, Utah Arts Festival and the International Jazz Festival.
 SLUG Magazine, also known as Salt Lake UnderGround, annually hosts Craft Lake City, which celebrates the city's strong doit-yourself and entrepreneurial character.
-Other major events include FanX® Salt Lake Comic ConventionTM and the Sundance Film HERITAGE & RELIGION Settled in 1847, Salt Lake is a relatively young city, and its heritage remains strong.
+Other major events include FanX® Salt Lake Comic ConventionTM and the Sundance Film Festival HERITAGE & RELIGION Settled in 1847, Salt Lake is a relatively young city, and its heritage remains strong.
 In fact, Salt Lake City's most popular attraction is the 35-acre Temple Square.
 This beautiful downtown site is the spiritual center for The Church of Jesus Christ of Latter-day Saints and offers free walking tours in forty languages, extensive genealogy, great dining and frequent performances of the Tabernacle Choir at Temple Square.
+(Some sites are closed for construction until 2024.)
 This Is the Place Heritage Park brings to life Utah's Mormon and native history and marks the end of the 1,300-mile Mormon trail.

-Temple Square at Dusk | Scott Jarvie

-Evening in downtown SLC | Downtown Alliance
+Powder Mountain Ski Resort | Adam Clark

 THE WASATCH FRONT

 The jagged wall of the Wasatch Front is the backdrop to Utah's 100-mile-long metropolitan corridor in Northern Utah.
 A global audience first became familiar with Utah's dramatic Rocky Mountain setting during the 2002 Olympic Winter Games.
-Now, the Wasatch Front's reputation precedes it: the range is home to 10 world-class ski resorts in the winter and limitless mountain adventure all year long.
+Now, the Wasatch Front's reputation precedes it: the range is home to 11 distinct ski resorts in the winter and limitless mountain adventure all year long.